husainattar/RailRush-React-App/README.md

 For the backend computer-vision model check out this [repository](https://github.com/husainattar/Rail-Rush)

+This application Shows the crowd in the **Mumbai local trains** and only western line is consider here.

 ### Tech-Stack
 Server is built using MEN stack and client-side is built using React-Native.